vidhianand33/Vidhi04-intern-repo/AI-Usage-Guidelines.md

 Use AI for:
 - Generating ideas and content drafts.
 - Automating repetitive or research-heavy tasks.
-- Assisting in debugging or summarization.
+- Assisting in debugging or summarisation.

 Use human expertise for:
 - Decision-making and problem-solving.